jvr0x/solana-token-lottery/README.md

 - Retrieves randomness value from Switchboard
 - Calculates winner: `randomness[0] % total_tickets`
 - Marks winner as chosen

+#### 6. `claim_winnings`
+Allows the winner to claim the lottery prize pot.

+**Actions:**
+- Validates winner has been chosen
+- Validates ticket is verified member of collection
+- Validates ticket belongs to correct collection
+- Validates ticket name matches winning ticket number
+- Validates caller owns the winning ticket NFT (amount > 0)
+- Transfers entire lottery pot to winner
+- Resets lottery_pot_amount to 0

+**Security:**
+- Only the holder of the winning ticket NFT can claim
+- Ticket must be part of the verified collection
+- Ticket metadata name must match "Token Lottery Ticket #[winner_number]"
+- Winner must hold at least 1 of the winning ticket in their account

 ## Technical Stack